 How the inaccuracy penalty is calculated

 If a penalty arises because of a lack of reasonable care, the level of the penalty will depend on the amount of the extra tax due and the reasons for the error.
-For example:

 What is a VAT and Excise wrongdoing penalty

 From 1 April 2010 HMRC will charge a penalty known as a wrongdoing penalty if you:

 - handle goods subject to unpaid excise duty. *This penalty applies to anyone registered for VAT or Excise, anyone who should be registered to pay VAT or Excise Duty and to other members of the general public.*

 This penalty is calculated in a similar way to the inaccuracy penalty.
 HMRC can also reduce it if you tell them about the wrongdoing.

 How Can I Reduce my HMRC Penalties?